 What would you do with a Nissan IDx?

 How about a replica of the Safari Rally winning 1970 Datsun 510 SSS?
 Extend the roof and make a neo-510 wagon?
 Keep it bone stock for posterity?
 Build a VQ drift machine?
 The possibilities are endless, especially when you have Adobe Photoshop.
 Show Nissan what dreams you’d like to follow in the production IDx.

 What say you, dear reader?
 As always, the most entertaining comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s your favorite JNC tuning style?“ Continue reading
+Click through to see the winner of the last QotW, “What ‘Class of 1989′ car would you import?“ Continue reading